kellynvd/kellynvd.github.io/_posts/2019-06-26-my-career-change.md

 But if there was one thing I was sure I did NOT want, it was being a teacher.
 In my family there are many teachers, including my mother, and knowing their daily lives, I thought teaching children was not for me.
 But by circumstances of life I ended up taking guess what?
 Pedagogy.
 Yes, I became a teacher.

-I graduated in pedagogy and taught for a few years, but I did not love doing it, at least not all the time.
+I graduated in pedagogy and worked as a teacher for a few years, but I did not love doing it, at least not all the time.
 After some time, teaching began to make no more sense to me and I went looking for new challenges.
-I chose a totally different area.
+I chose a totally different area and changed my focus to technology.

 About 5 years ago, I left classrooms and started working in technology companies.
-In that time I was able to get to know and work a little in each area of these companies: commercial, marketing, processes, writing some code from time to time and in recent years I worked as Product Owner / Manager.
+In that time I was able to  work a little in each area of these companies: commercial, marketing, processes, even writing some code from time to time and in the latest years I worked as Product Owner / Manager.
 I was the interface between development teams and stakeholders, analyzed the quality and specifications of the software, scoped tasks and prioritized deliveries.
-But I had that feeling that something was missing, you know?
-I was not really in love with it and I did not feel fulfilled.
+But I had that feeling that something was missing, you know?.
 So I decided to leave a stable career and change again.
 Now here I am, again, on this beautiful and confusing journey to become a developer.

 ### But why developer?